ENSpunks/LLC/Introduction.md

 > I think everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.

 I have been a practicing attorney since 2010.
-The majority of my career I have acted as outside counsel for business organizations for mattets like governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.
+The majority of my career I have acted as outside counsel for business organizations for matters like governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

 In 2022 I launched an ENS project with a group of 4 that I had never met IRL.
 One claimed to be an attorney from the US (me); one claimed to be an astrophysicist+mathematician; one claimed to be an Australian photographer and surfer; and the last was totally undoxxed, but rumors abound of a Sherpa.
 I proposed the team set up a legal entity, something akin to the Cayman Island ENS Foundation, for purposes of limited liability protections and "legal personhood."
 Not having limited liability protections was not acceptable to me, and understandably a legal entity wasn't acceptable to the team as a whole.
 My solution was PUNKS LLC, a Delaware Series LLC, and drafting legal, or governance, documentation memorializing 0x addresses and enspunks.eth subdomains as seperate protected series under PUNKS LLC.